 The Library of Virginia (LVA) serves the library and archival needs of the government and citizens of Virginia.
-As part of this mission LVA provides access to the Internet.
-By offering access to the wealth of information available on the Internet, LVA seeks to enhance the research potential of our users.
+As part of this mission, the Library provides access to the Internet.
+By offering access to information available on the Internet, the Library expands the research content available for visitors.
 While the Internet can provide valuable information, users are cautioned that some information may not be accurate, complete, or current, and that some websites may not protect users’ privacy.
 The Library of Virginia is not responsible for the accuracy or reliability of material found on the Internet.
 As with any information resource, Library users should approach the information critically.
 The Library of Virginia will provide users with starting points for exploring the Internet.
-Reading Room staff can provide only limited computer instruction, as they must be available to assist other Library visitors.
+Reading Room staff members can provide only limited computer assistance, as they must be available to help other Library visitors.

 Laptop computers may be used in the Library.
-Free wireless Internet access is provided in all public areas on the 1st and 2nd floors.
+Free wireless Internet access is provided in all public areas on the first and second floors.

-Printing (black & white only) is available for $0.15 per page.
-Users can add money to their library card or purchase a debit/copy card ($0.50) and add value to it to pay for printing.
-Printing from personal laptops is not available.
+Printing (black & white only) is available for $0.25 per page.
+Users must add money to their library card accounts in order to print.
+Wireless printing is available for personal laptops.

 Conditions of Use

-Internet Stations are situated in public areas and individuals are expected to use the Internet in a manner that respects the library environment.
+Computers are situated in public areas, and individuals are expected to use the computers in a manner that respects the Library environment.

 Behavior by adults or children that is disruptive and not conducive to an atmosphere suitable for study, reading, and research is not allowed.

-A maximum of 2 individuals may be seated at a computer terminal.
+A maximum of two individuals may be seated at a computer terminal.

 It is inappropriate to view or print sexually graphic and/or explicit materials at public workstations.
-Failure to comply will result in loss of Internet privileges.
+Failure to comply will result in loss of computer privileges.